Ruchita1010/where-is-waldo/README.md

 - [ ] Give user feedback on their selection
 - [ ] Enhance the leaderboard UI
 - [ ] Add more puzzles

+## Learnings

+✧ Firebase Storage (used for storing puzzle images and Firestore for app data)<br>
+✧ More about _useRef_ hook<br>
+✧ Measuring elapsed time, particularly _performance.now()_<br>
+✧ Disabling scroll when modal is open (once again)<br>
+✧ Making the modal container span the entire height of the page **regardless of the scroll position**<br>
+✧ Reminded that event object returned by React is a SyntheticEvent, but we can access the native event using _e.nativeEvent_

 ## Preview